Birth Control Breastfeeding

 Birth Control And Your Health

-You’ll need to consider your health status both currently and when you were pregnant.
+You’ll need to consider your health status47 both currently and when you were pregnant.
 Conditions such as high blood pressure, diabetes, thromboembolic disorders (blood clotting disorders), infections, and body mass index (BMI) will impact which birth control is suitable for you.

 Birth Control And Your Personal Lifestyle